Cyberwildcats/cyberwildcats.github.io/content/pages/resources.md

 ## Development

 An increasing amount of Cyberwildcats development and learning is being done on Github.
 All Cyberwildcats club members are entitled to join the Cyberwildcats Github organization.
-If you are a club member and are not yet a member, please contact the coach.
+If you are a club member and are not yet a member, please contact the coach via Slack.

 [The Cyberwildcats Github Organization](https://github.com/Cyberwildcats)